List of Little Britain characters: Robot careers advisor

-The robotic careers advisor, who works in the same school as Mr. Cleaves, makes one appearance.
+The robotic careers advisor, who works in the same Kellsey Grammar school as Mr. Cleaves, makes one appearance.
 In it, a student, who is very realistic about his career opportunities in the future, comes into his office to discuss his desire to become a caterer or engineer.
 However, the robot reveals to him just how realistic his career opportunities are – according to the robot, there will be no jobs for humans in the future.
 Somewhat confused, the boy leaves with a booklet explaining everything the robot has said, a warning over his untucked shirt and a reminder that the advisor is a robot.

 Florence Rose

 Florence Rose is an aspiring transvestite and companion of Emily.
 He is even less convincing as a transvestite than Emily, in that he deliberately keeps his moustache; at one point being referred to as "a short fat bloke with a moustache" whilst attempting to purchase a dress.

 Emily is teaching Florence how to be a lady in the second series, during which she regularly makes mistakes.
 In the last episode of Series 3 it is revealed that he is married and his real name is Fred.
-Their Nationwide advertisement gives his full name as "Fred Brown."
+Their Nationwide advertisement gives his full name as "Fred Brown".